gerbera/gerbera/doc/index.rst

 It allows you to stream your digital media through your home network and listen to/watch it on a variety of UPnP compatible devices.

-Gerbera should work with any UPnP compliant client, please tell us if you experience difficulties with particular models, also take a look at the :ref:`Supported Devices <supported-devices>` list for more information.
+Gerbera should work with any UPnP compliant client.
+Please tell us if you experience difficulties with particular models.
+Please see the the :ref:`Supported Devices <supported-devices>` list for related information.

 Features
 ~~~~~~~~